1Shubham7/portfolio-me/content/blog/storybok.md

-What is this Content Management System?
+### What is this Content Management System?

 I am a beginner explain me in simpler terms.
 Imagine you have a website where you want to create, organize, and update various types of content ( articles, images, videos, etc).
 A Content Management System (CMS) is like a toolbox or a platform that helps you manage all of this content easily.

 Instead of manually writing code or editing HTML files every time you want to make a change, a CMS provides you with a user-friendly interface where you can create and edit your content using familiar tools, similar to using a word processor or a website builder.
 It allows you to focus on the content itself without worrying too much about the technical aspects.

 Storyblok is also a Content Management System, and in my view, It's quite powerful!

-Got it! but what is Storyblok and why Storyblok?
+## what is Storyblok and why Storyblok?
 Storyblok is a headless Content Management System (CMS) designed to help businesses create, manage, and deliver content across different digital platforms.
 It provides a user-friendly interface for content creators and developers to collaborate on building and maintaining websites, mobile apps, and other digital experiences.
 To answer why Storyblok, why not we just go and try it out.

+## Follow these steps:

 Step 1.
 Go to the Storyblok website